-Come to find out, creating backlogs like this is difficult too.
+Come to find out, creating backlogs like this is difficult, too.
 The people that get to decide what goes in the backlog often aren't available to the team to define the stories or help the team get clarity.
-The people we do assign to the team, often don't have the authority to decide.
+The team members, often don't have the authority to decide.
 It's common to have stories that are too big, too abstract, not definable, not able to be completed, or are too technical for the user to understand what the team is doing.
 Sometimes backlogs are difficult to create and prioritize because of competing demands or too much work in progress.
 For all the reasons backlogs are hard, they're still essential.
+WHY